xXJSONDeruloXx/nested-gamemode/README.md

 ## Usage

 - Launch `Nested Steam Gamemode` from your desktop menu, or run `gamemode-nested`.
-- Configure frame limiter, window size, and HDR support via the dialog.
+- Configure frame limiter, window size, HDR, cursor grab, and SDL backend fallback via the dialog.
 - Steam is stopped if it is already running, then restarted inside Gamescope.

 To customize the Steam executable or arguments, set `STEAM_EXECUTABLE` or `STEAM_ARGS` before running the launcher.